 The last step you need to take before your seedlings are ready to plant out into the garden is to harden them off.
 What that means is that once the threat of frost is gone, and the outside temperatures and weather are ready to plant, you want to set your plants outside a little at a time for a few days to get them used to be outside.
 This will help the new plants adjust to the sun, temperature, and wind.

 The idea is simply to “ease” your new plants into being outside.
-Don’t shock them by moving them from their cozy, warm indoor environment without an adjustment period.
+Growing plants inside, under lights, is not the same as plants growing in sunlight.
+You need to let the plants get used to the bright light.
 This adjustment period is called “hardening off” your seedlings.
-Just imagine how you’d feel if you were all cozy in your bed and someone pulled you up before you could get dressed and set you outside in the garden.
 Be kind to your seedlings and they will reward you by growing into amazing garden plants you’ll enjoy all season long.